ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 The ARIA processing code takes a list of reference and secondary Sentinel-1 IW SLC granules as input, but it can be tricky to find all of the necessary granules for a given ARIA Frame ID.
-To ensure that there is full coverage over the desired ARIA Frame ID, users will pass just the dates of the primary and secondary acquisitions along with the ARIA Frame ID into the On-Demand job specification.
+To ensure that there is full coverage over the desired ARIA Frame ID, **users will pass just the dates of the primary and secondary acquisitions along with the ARIA Frame ID into the On-Demand job specification** rather than assembling lists of the necessary granules.

 To find suitable primary and secondary acquisition dates to use for a specific ARIA Frame ID, use a [Geographic Search](https://docs.asf.alaska.edu/vertex/manual/#geographic-search-options){target=_blank}